vouncherstudios/RedisBungee/README.md

 ## License

-Strawberry is released under the MIT License.
+RedisBungee is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.